Roman Malinovsky: Resignation, exile and death

-On May 8, 1914 he was forced to resign from the Duma after Russia's recently promoted Deputy Minister for the Interior, General Vladimir Dzhunkovsky, decided that having a police agent in such a prominent position might cause a scandal.
+On 8 May 1914, he was forced to resign from the Duma after Russia's recently promoted Deputy Minister for the Interior, General Vladimir Dzhunkovsky, decided that having a police agent in such a prominent position might cause a scandal.
 He was given a pay off of 6,000 roubles, and ordered to leave the country.
-He joined Lenin in Cracow, where a Bolshevik commission looked into rumours that he was a police spy.
+He joined Lenin in Kraków, where a Bolshevik commission looked into rumours that he was a police spy.
 Despite testimony from Nikolai Bukharin and Elena Troyanovskaya, who both suspected that they had been betrayed to the police by Malinovsky when they were arrested in Moscow, respectively in 1910 and 1912, the commission accepted Malinovsky's story that he had been forced to resign when the police had blackmailed him by threatening to publicise the old charge of attempted rape.
 When World War I broke out, he was interned in a POW camp by the Germans.
 Lenin, still standing by him, sent him clothes.
 He said: "If he is a provocateur, the police gained less from it than our Party did."
 This refers to his strong anti-Menshevism.
 Eventually, Lenin changed his mind: "What a swine: shooting's too good for him!"

 In 1918, he tried to join the Petrograd Soviet, but Grigory Zinoviev recognized him.
-In November, after a brief trial, Malinovsky was executed by a firing squad.
+In November, after a brief trial, Malinovsky was executed by firing squad.

 According to the British historian Simon Sebag Montefiore, his successful infiltration into the Bolsheviks helped fuel the paranoia of the Soviets (and, more specifically, Stalin) that eventually gave way to the Great Terror.

+According to the transcribed recollections of Nikolay Vladimirovich Veselago, a former Okhrana officer and relative of the director of the Russian police department Stepan Petrovich Beletsky, both Malinovsky and Stalin reported on Lenin as well as on each other although Stalin was unaware that Malinovsky was also a penetration agent.